-This beginner-level Unreal Engine 4 tutorial will show you how to make a simple Distance Measurement Tool using Blueprint.
-It’s my hope it’ll also serve as a good general introduction to making your own editor tools as well.
-Little gadgets like these can really speed up your workflow, and make life a whole lot easier for you and your team.
+This beginner-level Unreal Engine tutorial will show you how to make a simple Distance Measurement Tool using Blueprint.
+It’s my hope it’ll also serve as a good general introduction to making your own tools with the editor as well.
+Little gadgets like these can really speed up your workflow and make life a whole lot easier for you and your team.

 My focus today will be on creating a simple actor that can measure the distance between user-defined points in space.
 As I’ve found many of the alternative tools on the Marketplace to be over-designed and/or clunky, I want my tool to be practical and uncomplicated.

-For those who’re already familiar with Blueprint and just want to see how it works, you can download the project here.
+For those already familiar with Blueprint and just want to see how the Measuring Tool works, you can download the project for free from my GitHub.
+If you’re looking for the Unreal Engine 4 version, you can find that here!

 How it works

-The Distance Measurement Tool is spline-based.
-It includes a few Blueprint functions that let you adjust the spline to get the distance between two or more points in space.
+The Distance Measurement Tool is spline-based, and includes a few Blueprint functions that let you adjust the spline to get the distance between two or more points in space.

 To use it, drag-and-drop it into your scene.
 You can change the end point by moving it around like you would any other spline component.
 The length value will automatically update.
-You can add additional points by holding the alt-key and dragging outwards.
+You can add additional points by holding alt and moving the transformation widget.

 User variables

-There are a few ease-of-use functions which can be found in the details panel under ‘Config’.
+There are a few ease-of-use functions which can be found in the details panel under the Config heading.

 Project setup